 Communication in the workplace is important.
 But, if we’re constantly switching our focus to check emails or Slack messages, we never have the chance to truly focus on our most important work.

-Nowhere is this more obvious than in a recent study that found with email alone, 84% of users keep their inbox open in the background at all times with 70% of emails being opened within 6 seconds of receipt.
+Nowhere is this more obvious than in a study that found with email alone, 84% of users keep their inbox open in the background at all times with 70% of emails being opened within 6 seconds of receipt.

 We clearly have an issue being constantly pulled into communication tools.
 And while we explored the effects of multitasking with communication tools in a previous post, we wanted to get a better idea of just how bad this level of context switching is throughout an average day.